cbdevnet/midimonster/backends/lua.md

 #### Known bugs / problems

-Using any of the interface functions (`output`, `interval`, `input_value`, `output_value`, `input_channel`, `timestamp`) as an input channel name to a Lua instance will not call any handler functions.
+Using any of the interface functions (`output`, `interval`, etc.) as an input channel name to a Lua instance will not call any handler functions.
 Using these names as arguments to the output and value interface functions works as intended.
+When using a default handler, the default handler will be called.

 Output values will not trigger corresponding input event handlers unless the channel is mapped back in the MIDIMonster configuration.
 This is intentional.